YEAR-ROUND STAFF

 Wilderness Leader

 Hailing from central Vermont, Russell has spent the past few years doing as much backpacking and as little high school as possible.
-A graduate of the Full Circle Winter Semester, and a Kroka summer student since he was nine years old, Russell is stoked to join the staff team as an apprentice.
-He looks forward to bringing his photography and musical skills to Koka and he can't wait to get back out in the wilderness!
+A graduate of the Full Circle Winter Semester, and a Kroka summer student since he was nine years old, Russell is stoked to return to the staff team in 2026.
+He looks forward to bringing his photography and musical skills to Kroka and he can't wait to get back out in the wilderness!

 Sam Cohen